 As the clock neared its fateful hour of 8:00 A.M., the crowd began to move as one, flowing toward the small chapel where the statue of Saint Fermin stood watch.
 Silence fell over the multitude as they approached, a reverence taking hold.
 In front of this venerated effigy, it was here that the ritual would begin—a plea for protection, an invocation of the divine.

-Bell watched, her breath held in awe, as the gathered mozos raised their newspapers high.
+Grayson watched, his breath held in awe, as the gathered mozos raised their rolled newspapers high.
 It was a sea of arms stretched toward the heavens, clutching the paper talismans that symbolized their shared hope and fear.
 Then, as if guided by a single will, they began to chant, their voices rising in a solemn hymn to their patron saint:

 "A San Fermín pedimos, por ser nuestro patrón, nos guíe en el encierro dándonos su bendición."

-Though not Bell's native tongue, the words resonated deep within her chest.
+Though not Gray's native tongue, the words resonated deep within his chest.
 The chant, repeated three times, filled the streets, echoing off the ancient stones like a sacred mantra.
 The prayer, a blend of reverence and desperation, sought the favor of Saint Fermin, the runners' guardian and protector of the brave and the foolhardy alike.

 A palpable shift swept through the crowd as the final prayer echoes dissipated into the cool morning air.
 The moment of solemnity gave way to a renewed sense of urgency, a collective realization of what was to come.
-Bell, caught in the wave of emotion, had a bond form between her and the strangers and friends around her.
+Gray, caught in the wave of emotion, had a bond form between him and the strangers and friends around him.
 They were no longer just a crowd.
 They were a sisterhood and a brotherhood, united in their plea for protection.
 Their lives were briefly intertwined by faith and tradition.

 With the chant completed, the mozos lowered their newspapers, and the ritual concluded, but the charged energy remained.
 It was a moment of brief, shared humanity before the chaos of the run.
-Bell looked at the faces of her companions in this rite.
-She saw that, no matter what lay ahead, they had invoked something powerful and ancient.
+Gray looked at the faces of his companions in this rite.
+He saw that, no matter what lay ahead, they had invoked something powerful and ancient.
 They had called upon Saint Fermin, and in that act, they had found a moment of unity and peace amidst the storm that awaited them.

-"Any moment now," Ellie said, her voice drowned out by the collective heartbeat of the crowd.
+"Any moment now," Tyler said, his voice drowned out by the collective heartbeat of the crowd.
 “Hope I don’t shit myself!”

 "It’ll be okay!
 Just let the bulls and the oxen pass by.
 Don’t try to get too close.
 Since this is our first run, just be extra careful!
 Let’s make it count!"
-Bell said, cupping a hand to her mouth to be heard over the noise, not knowing they'd echo with such finality.
+Gray said, cupping a hand to his mouth to be heard over the noise, not knowing they'd echo with such finality.

 A rocket exploded in the sky.
 The signal.
 The release.